capricorncd/zx-waterfall/README.md

   @return promise

-* change()
+* update()

   List data has been changed to update the position of waterfall elements.

 * destroy

-  removeEventListener window resize, clearTimeout
+  removeEventListener window resize, clearTimeout.

 ## Copyright and license